Skip to content

 Ensure that all values in the input column are present in the categories of the enum datatype.

-If you are in a position where you cannot know all of the possible values in advance and erroring on unknown values is semantically wrong, you may need to use the data type Categorical.
+If you can't know all of the possible values in advance and erroring on unknown values is semantically wrong, you may need to use the data type Categorical.

 Category ordering and comparison

-The data type Enum is ordered and the order is induced by the order in which you specify the categories.
-The example below uses log levels as an example of where an ordered Enum is useful:
+The data type Enum is ordered and the order is determined by the order in which you specify the categories.
+The snippet below uses log levels to demonstrate where an ordered Enum is useful:

 Enum